turbineweasel25/FramePack-Studio/README.md

 # FramePack Studio

 FramePack Studio is an enhanced version of the FramePack demo script, designed to create intricate video scenes with improved prompt adherence.
+This is very much a work in progress, expect some bugs and broken features.

 ## Current Features

 - **Timestamped Prompts**: Define different prompts for specific time segments in your video